schu4276/3601-lab3_angular-javalin/README.md

 From the `client` directory:
 * `ng test` runs the client tests.
-* `ng test --code-coverage` runs the client tests and generates a coverage file you can find in your client directory `client/coverage/client/index.html`.
+* `ng test --code-coverage` runs the client tests and generates a coverage report
+  * It generates a coverage report you can find in your client directory `client/coverage/client/index.html`.
-Right click on `index.html` and select `Copy path` and paste it into your browser of choice.
+  * Right click on `index.html` and select `Copy path` and paste it into your browser of choice.
 You can also drag and drop `index.html` onto the tab area of your browser and it will open it.

 ### Testing the server